Matchewmau/HairMixer/MOBILENET_SETUP.md

    backend/hairmixer_app/ml/models/mobilenetv3_small.pth
    ```

-2. Alternative: If you want to use a different filename or location, you can specify the path when loading.
+2. Alternative: If you want to use a different filename or location, set the path in your environment or update the loader in `mobilenet_classifier.py`.

 ## Step 2: Update Face Shape Mapping (if needed)

-The system is currently configured for 7 face shape classes.
+The system is currently configured for 6–7 face shape classes.
 Update the FACE_SHAPES mapping in `backend/hairmixer_app/ml/model.py` to match your training labels:

 ```python
 FACE_SHAPES = {